What is a Chattel Mortgage?

 A chattel mortgage is a good choice for those who are registered for GST on a cash accounting basis, as you should be able to claim the GST from the vehicle’s purchase price as an Input Tax Credit on your next Business Activity Statement.

-What tax and GST can I expect to pay on a chattel mortgage?
+What tax and GST can I expect to pay?

 Looking for more information?